dlavrov/my-scripts/README.md

 make_codon_table
 mcons
 mcons.old
-mf2cc
+mf2cc, create a coordinate file or a gene order file from a masterfile.
 mf2fasta
 mf2fasta.new
 mkngs
-mpepper, `pepper -t` on multiple files
+`mpepper`, `pepper -t` on multiple files
-mtann, quick annotation of mitochondrial genomes
+`mtann`, quick annotation of mitochondrial genomes
-newalign, program to select, align, and concatenated sequences from individual mitochondrial genes
+`newalign`, program to select, align, and concatenated sequences from individual mitochondrial genes
 ntsoapalign
 pal2nal
 pal2nal_all